rhayes777/PyAutoFit/docs/features/sensitivity_mapping.rst

   :width: 600
   :alt: Alternative text

-The key point to note is that for every dataset, we now have a model-fit with and without the model ``pertubation``.
+The key point to note is that for every dataset, we now have a model-fit with and without the model ``perturbation``.
 By compairing the Bayesian evidence of every pair of fits for every value of ``intensity`` we are able to determine when our model was sensitivity to the ``Gaussian`` feature and therefore could detect it!